Hamdy410/A-Student-Portal/README.md

 3. __Faculty Staff__:
    * View the details of their assigned courses
    * Access to the Media section where they can post or reply to each other posts
    * Send alerts to each other and to students, but not to admins.
-However, they can recieve alerts from admins.
+However, they can receive alerts from admins.

 4. __Students__:
    * The ability to enroll to courses compatible with their own year and semester or study.